I am on a cauliflower kick this week – Thai cauliflower rice and cauliflower biscuits.

-These Cauliflower Biscuits are more like vegetable muffins or big cauliflower tots.
+They don’t have a light airy fluffy texture but rather more of vegetable muffins or big cauliflower tots.
 They did resemble biscuits in a sense though and we all loved them.
 It was a nice change in our so beaten up menu.
 I wouldn’t make them often or wouldn’t call them super healthy because they contain a fair amount of cheese and eggs.
-All organic in my case but still… I think animal products of any kind should be enjoyed in moderation.
-And that is what these biscuits are for.
-They are significantly less in calories that traditional flour ones.
-A bonus.

 - 1.5 lbs cauliflower, separated into florets